Services from A - Z

 Seat belts work with air bags to protect occupants.
 Air bags alone are not enough to safeguard occupants.

-Seat belt use in 2014 reached 87 percent, a significant increase form 84 percent in 2011 in the United States.
+Seat belt use in 2017 reached 89.6 percent, a significant increase from 84 percent in 2011 in the United States.

-More than 1,700 motor vehicle occupants died on New Jersey’s roadways in the past 10 years.
+More than 1,500 unbuckled motor vehicle occupants died on New Jersey’s roadways in the past 10 years.

 NHTSA has estimated that child safety seats reduce the risk of fatal injury by 71 percent for infants (younger than 1 year old) and by 54 percent for toddlers (ages 1 to 4 years) in passenger cars.